lino-framework/lino/docs/dev/index.rst

   a ``manage.py``.
 Initialize a demo database.
 Run a development server.

-- :doc:`/tutorials/polls/mysite/index` : We convert the “Polls”
-  application from Django’s tutorial into a Lino application.
-This will introduce some differences between Lino and Django.

 - :doc:`/tutorials/dumpy` : The ``initdb`` and ``initdb_demo``
   commands.
 Playing with fixtures.
 Writing your own fixture.